 - Being exposed to sharp tools, toxic chemicals, or toxins that are released into the air

 - Being exposed to high noise levels over extended periods without proper protection

 - High blood pressure

-- Cumulative trauma that evolves into gastrointestinal issues and sleeps disturbances
+- Cumulative trauma that evolves into gastrointestinal issues and sleep disturbances

-- Illness from toxic exposure from mold and asbestos
+- Illness from toxic exposure to mold and asbestos

 - Toxic contamination from pests in confined places